SSMSBoost vs dbForge SQL Complete

 Floating message copy button Not available Supported

-Auto-replacements / Snippet params Advanced snippets Includes {TrueServer} param
+Auto-replacements / Snippet params Advanced snippets Includes the {TrueServer} param

 Feature comparison

-Let us examine the functionality each tool provides in more detail.
-You can use this information to decide which tool best meets your goals.
+Let us examine the functionality of each tool in more detail.
+Use this information to decide which tool best meets your goals.

 Compatibility